The Campus Sexual Violence Elimination (SaVE) Act (hereinafter referred to as

 Most first and second year

-students have had similar training but this training is more detailed and designed for employees of the university.
+students have had similar training but this training through CampusClarity but this is more detailed and designed for employees of the university.

 onboarding of all student new hires.